hugolopez-online/freighble/README.md

 ## Features

+### Current

+- Search form with fields for:
-- Vendor search by origin, destination, and transport mode
+    - Transportation mode
-- Suitability scoring based on custom criteria
+    - Origin (city and state/province)
+    - Destination (city and state/province)
+    - Border crossing, if applicable
+    - Additional load specs (hazmat, team drivers, bond)
+- Dynamic banner that displays the details of the load whose results are currently visible, and includes buttons to clear the results and to template the current search for a new one.
+- Results area that displays the vendors that best match the searched criteria.
-- Vendor cards with key information
+- Vendor cards displaying important key information about the company, matching offered services, and suitability score.

+### Planned

+- Autocomplete function for location fields in the search form
+- Ergonomic feedback for user's actions
-- Favorite and blocked lane recognition (WIP)
+- Recognition and scoring of favorite and blocked lanes
-- Email preparation for vendor outreach (planned)
+- Button to prepare and send emails for vendor outreach